 Direct and Alternating Current

 The electric current coming out of the solar panels is direct current, which is rarely used in houses because it requires many steps to transform and make usable.
-Therefore, before being sent into the house, the electricity is converted to an alternating current by a solar inverter.
+Therefore, before being sent into the house, a solar inverter converts the electricity to an alternating current.
 From there, power flows onto the house as usual.

 Solar Panel Construction: How does a Solar Panel be Constructed?